-By installing and using the Software, you consent to the information collection and usage terms set forth in this section and Licensor's Privacy Policy, including (where applicable) (i) the transfer of any personal information and certifier information to Licensor, its affiliates, vendors, and business partners, and to certain other thing parts, but so supersor and privacy protections; (i) the public display go your data, such as identification of your series contained under the privacy protection; (ii) the public display go your data, such as identification of your series and content or displaying your scores, ranking, achievements, and other garneplay data on websites and other platforms; (iii) the sharing of your garneplay data with hardware manufactures; platform to the platforms of marketing partners; and (vi) other uses and disclosures of your personal information or other information as specified in the your eferenced Privacy Policy, as amended from time to time.
+By installing and using the Software, you consent to the information collection and usage terms set forth in this section and Licensor's Privacy Policy, including (where applicable) (i) the transfer of any personal information and other information to Licensor, its affiliates, vendors, and business partners, and to certain other third parties, such as governmental authorities, in the U.S. and other countries located outside Europe or your home country, including countries that may have lower standards of privacy protection; (ii) the public display of your data, such as identification of your user-created content or displaying your scores, ranking, achievements, and other gameplay data on websites and other platforms; (iii) the sharing of your gameplay data with hardware manufacturers, platform hosts, and Licensor's marketing partners; and (iv) other uses and disclosures of your personal information or other information as specified in the above-referenced Privacy Policy, as amended from time to time.
 If you do not want your information used or shared in this manner, then you should not use the Software.